tadeohepperle/vert/README.md

 ## Vert Game Engine

-A game engine framework abusing type erased arenas.
+An experimental game engine framework, abusing type erased arenas and a form of trait reflection.

-(work in progress)